israkkayum/data-structure-lab-task/README.md

          expression to postfix expression.
 Program should support for both parenthesized and free parenthesized expressions with the operators: + , - , * , / , % (Reminder), ^
          (Power) and alphanumeric operands.

+Lab - 15: Design, develop and implement a menu driven program in c for the
+         following operations on Binary Search Tree (BST) of Integers

+         a.
+Create a BST of N Integers: 6, 9, 5, 2, 8, 15, 24, 14, 7, 8, 5, 2
+         b.
+Traverse the BST in Inorder, Preorder and Post Order
+         c.
+Search the BST for a given element (KEY) and report the appropriate message
+         d.
+Delete an element (ELEM) from BST
+         e.
+Exit

+Lab - 16: Design, develop and implement a menu driven program in c for the
+         following operations on Doubly Linked List (DLL) of Employee Data with the fields:
+         SSN, Name, Dept, Designation, Salary, PhNo

+         a.
+Create a DLL of N Employees data by using end insertion.
+         b.
+Display the status of DLL and count the number of nodes in it
+         c.
+Perform Insertion and Deletion at End of DLL
+         d.
+Perform Insertion and Deletion at Front of DLL
+         e.
+Demonstrate how this DLL can be used as Double Ended Queue
+         f.
+Exit